learn-co-curriculum/curriculum-team/style_guide.md

 ### Personhood

-Curriculum should be writen in first-person plural.
+Curriculum should be writen in first-person plural (We).

 <a name="non-gendered_speech"></a>